ICE 1: Start of operation

 Service trials of the first ICE 1 trainsets started in the fall of 1990, about a year later than originally planned.
 On 28 February 1991 the ICE 1 was officially presented to the press at Fulda, on 8 March the press was invited for a run from Hamburg to Ulm and back.

 The first regularly scheduled ICE train, Münchner Kindl, departed from Hamburg-Altona in Hamburg at 5.53 am on 2 June 1991.
 For the inauguration of the ICE system, ICE 1 trainsets operated on one ICE line from Hamburg to Munich, via Hanover, Fulda, Frankfurt, Stuttgart and Augsburg, at hourly intervals.
 This coincided with the inauguration of the first two German high-speed rail lines Mannheim-Stuttgart and Hanover-Würzburg, which required 18 trainsets.
 At the time of the inauguration a total of 25 trainsets were available.
 Originally, the trainsets were made up of 13 intermediate cars: four first class, restaurant car, service car and seven cars second class.

 In 1991 and 1992, ICE 1 trainsets gradually took over additional services between Hamburg/Bremen and Munich.
 On 31 May 1992, this IC service was officially transferred to the ICE.
 On the same day, the ICE Sprinter service was introduced.

 In 1992 and 1993, the IC service from Hamburg to Basel via Frankfurt and Karlsruhe was gradually transferred to the ICE 1.
-Starting 27 September 1992, some trains continued into Switzerland to Zurich for the first time.
+Starting 27 September 1992, some trains continued into Switzerland to Zürich for the first time.

 Since 23 May 1993, some ICE services have started in Berlin instead of Hamburg or Bremen.
 With three lines operating, the planned requirements of rolling stock increased to 48 trainsets.
 On 28 May 1995, some services were extended to Interlaken, on 24 May 1998 an ICE service to Vienna was introduced.